About the Author

 • Do you want to continue saving while receiving disability payments?

-Then ask yourself the following questions:
+Then ask yourself the following:

 How long can I afford to be without an earned income?
 With my current savings, how much time can I wait between becoming disabled and collecting benefits?